arangodb/arangojs/README.md

 As of version 4.0.0 of this driver, a minified standalone browser bundle is also available.

-**Upgrade note**: If you want to use arangojs with ArangoDB 3.0 or greater remember to set the appropriate `arangoVersion` option (`30000` for version 3.0.0).
-The current default value is `203000` (indicating compatibility with version 2.3.0).
+**Upgrade note**: If you want to use arangojs with ArangoDB 2.8 or earlier remember to set the appropriate `arangoVersion` option (`20800` for version 2.8.0).
+The current default value is `30000` (indicating compatibility with version 3.0.0).

 # Install